2nd Week Wednesday

 Ninety-eight percent of K students receive financial aid and/or scholarships.
 Your gifts to the Kalamazoo College Fund support need-based and/or merit-based scholarships.
 Philanthropy helps to ensure a rigorous Kalamazoo College liberal arts experience.
 Thank you!

-On October 24, 2017, students gathered in the Weimer K. Hicks Student Center to share their appreciation by writing 550 thank-you notes to those who gave a gift to Kalamazoo College.
-Students learned about the vital role philanthropy plays in their daily lives on campus and beyond.
-Our next Grateful for K Day will occur in April 2018.
+On April 11, 2018, students will gather in the Weimer K. Hicks Student Center to share their appreciation by writing hundreds of thank-you notes to those who gave a gift to Kalamazoo College.
+Students will learn about the vital role philanthropy plays in their daily lives on campus and beyond.

 Donors Share Why They’re Grateful for K